frequency-chain/frequency/designdocs/provider_permissions.md

 ## Validation

-- If a provider has **Publisher** status, then it can publish data on behalf of a delegator for any schema supported by MRC.
-- If a provider has **Restricted** status, a check will be required to ensure delegator has given **Publish** grant for a given schema.
+- If a provider has **Restricted** status, a check will be required to ensure delegator has given **Publish** grant for a given schema for which a message is being sent by provider.
 - This can further be extended to act as an additional validation on publishing batched messages for a given list of delegators for a specific schema.

 ## Benefits and Risks

 Enabling permissions and grants benefits both user and provider.
 While providers can be trusted to publish data on behalf of a delegator, it is not always the case and vice versa.
 Duality of opt in at the grant level solidify the trust relationship.

 Some risks are primarily at implementation level, such a storage pattern of such grants, and validation surrounding whether a provider is allowed to publish or not, adds additional overhead.
-Though this risk is easily minimzed by using a storage pattern that is optimized for the use case.
+Though this risk is easily minimized by using a storage pattern that is optimized for the use case.

 ## Additional Resources